-Whatcom Community College has a variety of online course options so that you have high quality academic options available to meet your needs.
-Visit www.whatcom.ctc.edu/elearning for more information related to online learning, training and support.
+Whatcom Community College offers a variety of online course options that give students access to high quality academics while also meeting the needs of distant learners.
+Visit the eLearning page for more information related to online learning, training and support.

 Here are a few things students often ask about:

 - Online classes are not self-paced.
 You will need to participate at least several times a week.
 However, you can participate in the class at your convenience and on your own schedule.

 - For the best chance of success in an online course, you should be able to read and write at the college level.
 Click here for more information about placement testing in reading and English.